-We asked consultant Rikke Skytte from Scandinavian trend institute Pej Gruppen to highlight one of the strongest AW 18/19 interior trends.
+We asked Danish trend forecaster Rikke Skytte to highlight one of the strongest interior trends.
 Thus, we guide you through the freedom to be curious trend and show you how it materialises in carpets.

 The unknown has always been a great attraction to creative minds.
 The unknown has no limits and calls for a curious, open and explorative approach.
 Not to forget a desire to challenge conventional norms and standards.
 The freedom to be curious trend direction demands design to create new meaning and to solve and discover unknown needs.
 The keywords are transboundary, constructive and explorative.